ishaansarna/OOP-Project-Question-3-Online-Quiz-System/README.md

 #### **UNTESTED**

-1. Double click the provided .bat file
+1. Double-click the provided .bat file
     1. Ensure that the .bat file is in the same location as the .jar file
     2. Ensure that java is installed on the system